lhr-solar/UTSVT-KiCadLibraries/README.md

 * All board repositories should be named Team-BoardName (ex.
 BPS-LeaderPCB) - all board names should end in PCB
 * All board repositories should have zip file of gerbers for the board
 * All board repositories should contain pdf with images of board schematic and board layout (with dimensions)
+* All board repositories should have `BoardName-backups/*` directory in their `.gitignore` file to ignore all backups generated.
 * All board repositories should have README that contains the following information
     * Boards Purpose
     * Mouser link BOM for Board